Dutsi, Nigeria: Geography

-The rainy and dry seasons are the two main seasons experienced by the 283 square kilometer Dutsi Local Government Area.
-The average temperature in Dutsi LGA is expected to be 34 degrees Celsius, and the average wind speed in the region is 9 km/h.
+The rainy and dry seasons are the two main seasons experienced by the 283 square kilometre (109 square mile) Dutsi Local Government Area.
+The average temperature in Dutsi LGA is expected to be 34 degrees Celsius (93 degrees Fahrenheit), and the average wind speed in the region is 9 km/h.

 Climate

 In Dutsi, the year-round heat and partly overcast dry season contrast with the unpleasant wet season.
-The average annual temperature fluctuates between 58°F and 102°F; it is rarely lower or higher than 53°F or 106°F.
+The average annual temperature fluctuates between 58 °F and 102 °F; it is rarely lower or higher than 53 °F or 106 °F.

 Average Temperature

-With an average daily high temperature of 98°F, the hot season spans 2.5 months, from March 20 to June 6.
-May is the warmest month of the year in Dutsi, with typical highs of 100°F and lows of 79°F. With an average daily maximum temperature below 87°F, the cool season spans 1.7 months, from December 9 to January 31.
-With an average low temperature of 59°F and high temperature of 84°F, January is the coldest month of the year in Dutsi.
+With an average daily high temperature of 98 °F, the hot season spans 2.5 months, from March 20 to June 6.
+May is the warmest month of the year in Dutsi, with typical highs of 100 °F and lows of 26 °C. With an average daily maximum temperature below 87 °F, the cool season spans 1.7 months, from December 9 to January 31.
+With an average low temperature of 59 °F and high temperature of 84 °F, January is the coldest month of the year in Dutsi.